mofosyne/arduino-gameboy-printer-emulator/README.md

 ## Building the Arduino Gameboy Printer Emulator with a dedicated PCB

-You have some basic skill in soldering and want a clean finish ? you can order [dedicated PCBs](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators) to fit with the Arduino Nano and Uno, using a GBA/GBC socket.
-This also allows not cutting a cable.
-The Uno version comes with pins dedicated for an SD shield that you can just left empty for this project.
+You have some very basic skill in soldering and want a clean finish ?
+You can order [dedicated PCBs](https://github.com/Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators) compatible with the Arduino Nano/Uno and equipped with a GBC socket, so no need to cut cables anymore.

 ![](/sample_image/Nano_shield.jpg)